tdg2-org/scripts/README.md

 - All HDL types including VHDL-2008/2019.
 Any 2008/2019 files must be in respective 2008/2019 folders.

 #### Updates/Changes
 - Added automation for multiple distinct BDs.
 Top/primary BD must be default "top_bd" or use -BDtcl.
+Works with BDCs as well.